leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/bevel.rst

 Width Type
-   Declares how *Width* will be interpreted to determine the amount of bevel.
+   Defines how *Width* will be interpreted to determine the amount of bevel.

    .. figure:: /images/modeling_modifiers_generate_bevel_width-methods.png
       :align: right